MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 Client update management
 ------------------------

 Clients are currently updated automatically by the Microsoft Teams service with no IT administrator intervention required.
-If an update is available, the client will automatically download the update and when the app has idled for a period of time, the update process will kick off.
+If an update is available, the client will automatically download the update and when the app has idled for a period of time, the update process will begin.

 Client-side configurations
 ---------------------------